bsplt/Processing-for-Generative-Design/book/3_basics.md

 ## The very basics of Processing

 Once you open Processing for the first time, you will not see much.
-There is an empty text editor and a big play button.
-Clicking on that play button will run your software, as soon as you have written some code, but right now it will not do a thing.
+What you see is an empty text editor and a big play button on top.
+Clicking on that play button will run your software, as soon as you have written some code.
+Right now not much will happen.
 We first need to define some basics.

 ## Setting up your sketch